samarium-lang/Samarium/README.md

 Files can be created with the unary `?~>` operator.
 `?~> "file.txt"` will create an empty file called `file.txt` in the program directory.

+Note: files will also be created if they are opened in write or append mode.

 ## Reading

 Files can be opened for reading in two ways: